gnugat/gnugat.github.io/_carew/posts/2014-07-02-learn-sf2-bundles-part-3.md

 ### Side note about DIC and services

-We'll see later what is a service and the purpose of the DIC.
-However if you want to discover early what it is all about, have a look at these two articles:
+Services and Dependency Injection isn't in the scope of this series.
+However if you want to discover what it is all about, have a look at these two articles:

 * {{ link('posts/2014-01-22-ioc-di-and-service-locator.md', 'Inversion of Control, Dependency Injection, Dependency Injection Container and Service Locator') }}
 * {{ link('posts/2014-01-29-sf2-di-component-by-example.md', 'Symfony2 Dependency Injection component, by example') }}